Is your workspace ‘back to work’ ready?

 When looking at the design of your workspace, there is no one-size-fits-all solution.
 Organisations will need to look at adjusting the existing footprint incrementally, looking at where space will be needed, and supporting interaction that cannot happen remotely.

 Designing a post-pandemic workspace can be a challenging task.
-COI can help support you in reimagining your working environment, we can help you with detailed space planning and design incorporating your existing furniture and include any suggestions on essential furniture and equipment to help reduce person-to-person virus transmission.
+COI can help support you in reimagining your working environment, with detailed space planning and design incorporating your existing furniture and include any suggestions on essential furniture and equipment to help reduce person-to-person virus transmission.

 Our experienced approach also considers:

 - Meeting, conference, and boardroom facilities including video conferencing spaces

 Physical distancing – Furniture arrangement must provide sufficient distancing (guide 6ft/2m).

 Movement – Your team must be able to move through the workspace whilst maintaining physical distancing, this can include additional shielding, one-way movement flows, and directional signage.